AI Dungeon: Dragon model release (GPT-3)

 In July 2020, the developers introduced a premium-exclusive version of the AI model, named Dragon, which uses OpenAI's new API for leveraging the GPT-3 model without maintaining a local copy (released on June 11, 2020).
 GPT-3 was trained with 570 gigabytes of text content (approximately one trillion words, with a $12 million development cost) and can support 175 billion parameters, compared to the 40 gigabytes of training content and 1.5 billion parameters of GPT-2.

 The free model was also upgraded to a less advanced version of GPT-3 and was named Griffin.

 Speaking shortly after this release, on the differences between GPT-2 and GPT-3, Walton stated:"[GPT-3 is] one of the most powerful AI models in the world...
 It's just much more coherent in terms of understanding who the characters are, what they're saying, what's going on in the story and just being able to write an interesting and believable story."In the latter half of 2020, the "Worlds" feature was added to AI Dungeon, providing players with a selection of overarching worlds in which their adventures can take place.
-In February 2021, it was announced that AI Dungeon's developers, Latitude, had raised $3.3 million in seed funding (led by NFX, with participation from Album VC and Griffin Gaming Partners) to "build games with ‘infinite' story possibilities."
-The intention of this funding was to move AI content creation beyond the purely text-based nature of AI Dungeon as it existed at the time.
+In February 2021, it was announced that AI Dungeon's developers, Latitude, had raised $3.3 million in seed funding (led by NFX, with participation from Album VC and Griffin Gaming Partners) to "build games with 'infinite' story possibilities." this funding intended to move AI content creation beyond the purely text-based nature of AI Dungeon as it existed at the time.

-After its announcement on August 20th, a new 'See' interaction mode was made available for all players and added to the game on August 30th, 2022.
+After its announcement on August 20, a new 'See' interaction mode was made available for all players and added to the game on August 30, 2022.

+AI Dungeon was retired from Steam on March 12, 2024.

 Reception

 Approximately two thousand people played the original version of the game within the first month of its May 2019 release.
 Within a week of its December 2019 relaunch, the game reached over 100,000 players and over 500,000 play-throughs, and reached 1.5 million players by June 2020.

-As of December 2019, the game's corresponding Patreon campaign was raising approximately $15,000 per month.
+As of December 2019, the game's corresponding Patreon campaign had raised approximately $15,000 per month.